News Archive

 They’re agile on land.
 Intelligent in behavior.
 And…they can gallop like a horse?
 Learn what makes Cuban crocodiles so extraordinary.

-Who’s Who in the Mob?
-Get to Know the Smithsonian’s National Zoo’s Meerkat Family ›
+Meet the Meerkats: A Guide to the Smithsonian’s National Zoo’s Meerkat Family ›

 Which meerkat is which?
 Small Mammal House keeper Ann Gutowski offers some clues on how you can tell the meerkats apart.